The Cosmic Wheels of Jim Clark-- The 1967 Dutch Grand Prix

 Amon passes Surtees on lap two, while further ahead, Rindt passes Gurney.
 Clark, meanwhile, is adjusting to his car’s handling quirks.
 His brakes pull when applied, and lock up completely when applied hard.
 His Ford Cosworth V8 is also giving him fits: at 6,500 RPM power slams on with such force his rear tires spin, making his car nearly uncontrollable.
 Anything below 6,500 and the engine has absolutely no power at all.
 At 6,500 RPM all hell breaks loose.
 It’s like driving with an on-off switch--full power or nothing.
 Clark must find a way to compensate: find the right braking pressure, and anticipate the engine’s sudden power burst.
 It doesn’t take him long.
 By lap three he hits his stride and begins moving up.
 He passes Surtees to take back seventh place.
 Then he passes Rodriguez.
 On lap four, he retakes Amon’s Ferrari.
 Then Gurney pits, while further ahead, Hill is having engine trouble and also pits.

-Now Clark is third and circling the seaside circuit faster than he did in practice.
+Now Clark is third and circling the seaside circuit faster than had in practice.
 He closes on Rindt’s Cooper-Maserati, in second.
 Rindt is probably the only driver in the race doing more to compensate for his machine’s failings than Clark.
 The Cooper is big and bulky, with protruding pipes and cobbled vents.
 While the Maserati V12 engine delivers power smoothly, it doesn’t have a lot of power to deliver.
 As usual, Rindt has the Cooper-Maserati pushed to its absolute limit.
 Clark sees Rindt’s face in the side mirror glancing back at him every few seconds.
 He sees flames leap from the Maserati’s exhaust pipes between gearshifts.
 Rindt uses every inch of road: he runs his inside tires up curbstones on the inside of curves, and at the exit his tires catch the verge and kick up puffs of sand.

 Clark follows Rindt around the backside of the circuit and onto the long the front straightaway.
 At the point where the pits begin to flash past, he moves out from behind and out-brakes the Austrian going into Tarzan.